kaaproject/kaa-rfcs/0009/README.md

 ```

 where:
-- `{originator-service-instance-name}` - name of the originator service instance.
+- `{originator-service-instance-name}` is the name of the originator service instance.
 Allows listeners to subscribe to events from a specific originator.
-- `{event-group}` - a logical group of events.
+- `{event-group}` is a logical group of events.
 For example, connectivity, lifecycle, etc.
-- `{event-type}` - specific event type.
+- `{event-type}` is a specific event type.
 For example, endpoint connectivity event types could be `connected`, `disconnected`, `dormant`, `awake`, etc.

-## Connectivity events
+# Connectivity events

 Connectivity events are used for notifying listeners about the communication session status transitions between an endpoint and server.
 The `{event-group}` is `connectivity`.

-### Endpoint connected
+## Endpoint connected

 Endpoint connected event is published when endpoint opens a communication session with server.
 The `{event-type}` is `connected`.